Holding Ourselves Accountable

 - PARC's Annual Reports - since the Office of Prevention Services and the Brandeis Rape Crisis Center merged into the Prevention, Advocacy & Resource Center (PARC) in July 2018, we have released an annual report each academic year detailing our accomplishments and aggregate data.

-- PARC's Response to Anti-Blackness - read the PARC team's response to anti-Blackness, which includes some action items for the Fall 2020 semester and a commitment to revisit the plan every semester (we will share updates on our progress and new goals on a semesterly basis, at minimum).
+- PARC's Response to Anti-Blackness - read the PARC team's response to anti-Blackness, which includes some action items for each semester beginning Fall 2020.
+We will revisit the plan every semester and updates on our progress and new goals on a semesterly basis, at minimum: